Reaction to the death of Angels pitcher Tyler Skaggs

 Reaction from the baseball world to the death of Los Angeles Angels pitcher Tyler Skaggs on Monday at 27:

+“Words cannot express the deep sadness we feel right now.
+Our thoughts and prayers are with Carli and their families.
+Remembering him as a great teammate, friend, and person who will forever remain in our hearts… we love you, 45.” — Los Angeles Angels outfielder Mike Trout .

 “We came up together.
 We won together.
 We laughed and celebrated together.
 Today, we all lose and mourn together.
 Your memory, your love for life, everything that made you, you, will live forever in the hearts and minds of those who knew you.
 Rest In Peace brother.
-We love you.” — Cleveland Indians pitcher Trevor Bauer.
+We love you.” — Cleveland Indians pitcher Trevor Bauer .

 “By far the nastiest prep arm I ever faced.
 My thoughts and prayers go out to Tyler’s family!
 Gone too soon!” — Philadelphia Phillies outfielder Bryce Harper.